industrial-edge/miscellaneous/tank application/README.md

 ### Overview

 This application is used within various use cases to demonstrate the Industrial Edge functionality and apps.
-It is based on a STEP 7 TIA project with corresponding HMI.
+It is based on a TIA Portal project with corresponding HMI.
 The application simulates the filling process from a tank into bottles.
 The necessary simulation models for the tank and the bottles are embedded.

 ![Overview](graphics/overview.png)

 ### Source files

-The source files for the TIA project containing this tank application can be found [here](https://github.com/industrial-edge/miscellaneous/blob/main/tank%20application/tia-tank-application.7z)
+The source files for the TIA Portal project containing this tank application can be found [here](https://github.com/industrial-edge/miscellaneous/blob/main/tank%20application/tia-tank-application.7z)

 ### History